mleku/signr/README.md

     signr set default newdefaultkey

 This checks the `newdefaultkey` exists and then modifies the `config.yaml` to reflect the new status.
 After this, sign operations without a key named will use this key.

+### show

+To view the public keys, you can simply open or cat the relevant named file under `~/.signr/<keyname>.pub`, however, if you need to see also the private key, you can use the `show` command:

+    $ signr help show

+which will return something like:

+    prints out the hex secret and public key and npub/nsec for use elsewhere, using the common shell environment variables format.

+    Usage:
+      signr show <name> [flags]

+    Flags:
+      -h, --help   help for show

+    Global Flags:
+      -c, --color     prints color things
+      -v, --verbose   prints more things

+If the key is encrypted, you will either need to type in the password at the prompt, or you can provide it via an environment variable `SIGNR_PASS` as described in the previous section.

+The output of the `show` command is in a form that can be used as environment variables:

+    $ signr show a1

+which will return something like:

+    SIGNR_SECRET_KEY=nsec1z7tlduw3qkf4fz6kdw3jaq2h02jtexgwkrck244l3p834a930sjsh8t89c
+    SIGNR_PUBLIC_KEY=npub1flds0h62dqlra6dj48g30cqmlcj534lgcr2vk4kh06wzxzgu8lpss5kaa2
+    SIGNR_HEX_SECRET_KEY=1797f6f1d10593548b566ba32e81577aa4bc990eb0f16556bf884f1af4b17c25
+    SIGNR_HEX_PUBLIC_KEY=4fdb07df4a683e3ee9b2a9d117e01bfe2548d7e8c0d4cb56d77e9c23091c3fc3

+> todo: provide a parameter to change the first part of the environment variable string for the case of needing multiple such environment variables for separate purposes.

 ### sign